 • What is your relevant experience, including your licenses, education and other qualifications?
 What do these qualifications mean?

 What fees will I pay?

-For our life and financial planning services, the fees will be $275/month ongoing.
-For those looking for both Life and Financial Planning along with Investment Management, the monthly planning fee is reduced to $125/month at $250,000 and eliminated for clients with assets above $500,000.
+For our life and financial planning services, the fees will be $1,000 upfront (one-time) and $5,000 per year (paid monthly or quarterly) ongoing.
+This fee includes the first $500,000 of AUM (assets under management).
+These fees will either be deducted from the account and/or paid directly by the client.
+For assets above $500,000 there will be a tiered fee schedule starting at 0.90%.
 The exact annual fee charged by Ohana Wealth and Life Planning will be agreed upon prior to commencing services and stated in the client agreement.

 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
 For additional information, please see Ohana Wealth and Life Planning’s ADV Form 2, Item 5.

 |Conversation Starters.
 Ask your financial professional - • Help me understand how these fees and costs might affect my investments.
 If I give you $10,000 to invest, how much will go to fees and costs, and how much will be invested for me?|

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?

 When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
 You should understand and ask us about these conflicts because they can affect the investment advice we provide you.
 Here are some examples to help you understand what this means.

 • Ohana may invest client assets in models that are created by affiliates of the Firm and the affiliates could be compensated on models used by Ohana’s clients.